cjl85/cjl85.github.io/BlackJack/README.md

 If player's total value of cards is greater than dealer's, Player wins that round.

 Vice Versa.
-Dealer win that round.
+Dealer wins that round.